 Includes Universal Credit, Job Seekers Allowance, Working Tax Credit, Warm Home Scheme, Maternity Grant, Child Tax Credit, Pension Credit and a range of other benefits.
 It has a benefits calculator.

 Provides on-line and face-to-face advice on a wide range of subjects including benefits (has an online benefits calculator), social care, debt reduction and legal issues.

 A charity that gives advice and runs courses for people struggling with debt.

 A charity that provides advice on benefits and support, including payments available from other charities, for example benevolent funds for ex-armed services personnel.
 Has an on-line benefits calculator.

 Not a social care or advice organisation, obviously, but the site provides contact points for reporting incidents such as anti-social behaviour, etc.

-The Mustard Seed Cafe is also a christian bookshop, situated on the corner of All Saints Road, opposite the Unitarian church.
+The Mustard Seed Cafe is also a Christian bookshop, situated on the corner of All Saints Road, opposite the Unitarian church.
 There are joint initiatives between it and the Food Bank.
-Closed during the Coronavirus emergency.